zhong-j-yu/rekex/doc/Intro.md

 [Parboiled for Java](https://github.com/sirthias/parboiled/wiki/Working-with-the-Value-Stack)
-is a conventional parser generator in the sense that grammars are defined in a DSL;
+is a conventional parser generator in the sense that there is a DSL for grammar definition;
-AST constructions are done either by transforming weakly-typed parse trees, or by imperative actions on mutable value stacks and action variables.
+AST constructions are done either by transforming weakly-typed parse trees, or by imperative embedded actions operating on mutable value stacks and action variables.
 Parboiled for Java requires a lot of bytecode level magics which stop working in newer versions of Java; apparently there aren't enough maintenance resources to fix the problems yet.